penguos/IntentFramework/README.md

 Since research work based on this framework is still ongoing, the actual eBPF code, algorithm and topology will be updated once this work can be published.

-Some hardcoded parameter and testing code are remained in each module, will be updated later.
+Some hardcoded parameters and testing codes are remained in each module, will be updated later.

 ### Folders:

 #### algorithm:
-  + algo_data_collect_tcp.py: read output file capture by linux ss tool, save as pandas datatype
+  + algo_data_collect_tcp.py: read output file captured by linux ss tool, save as pandas datatype
-  + algo_data_parse_hologram.py: parse hologram output log file, save to .csv
+  + algo_data_parse_hologram.py: parse hologram output log file, save to .csv file
   + algo_MAB.py: a collection of several popular MAB algorithms for further analysis of above data.

 #### config: